LeelaRamyaSri93/Build-With-Clarity/reflections/Weekly/WEEK 0.md

 ## Week 0 Reflection

-This marks the beginning of something I’ve been quietly building toward—my space to document, reflect, and grow with clarity.
+This marks the beginning of something I’ve been quietly building toward my space to document, reflect, and grow with clarity.

 I’ve always believed that learning isn’t just about collecting skills; it’s about understanding how I think, how I build, and how I evolve.
 This repository is my way of tracing that process layer by layer, week by week.